RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes provides runtime performance limits for a set of runtime measurement environments.
 Generic attributes may be specified.
-Each generic attribute key shall be a :ref:`SpecTypeRuntimeMeasurementEnvironment`.
+Each generic attribute key shall be a :ref:`SpecTypeRuntimeMeasurementEnvironmentName`.
 Each generic attribute value shall be a :ref:`SpecTypeRuntimeMeasurementValueTable`.

 This type is used by the following types:

-* :ref:`SpecTypeRuntimePerformanceLimitTable`
+* :ref:`SpecTypePerformanceRuntimeLimitsLinkRole`

 .. _SpecTypeRuntimeMeasurementParameterSet: